jenkinsci/platformlabeler-plugin/README.md

 | Windows 10                 | `windows`          | `10.0`         | `amd64`      |

 On Linux computers, the plugin uses the output of the [`lsb_release`](https://linux.die.net/man/1/lsb_release) command.

 If `lsb_release` is not installed, labels on Linux agents will be guessed based on values in /etc/os-release.
 Red Hat Linux and Scientific Linux agents have another fallback based on /etc/redhat-release.

-Agents with an older version of SuSE Linux will fallback to /etc/SuSE-release.
+Agents with an older version of SuSE Linux will fallback to `/etc/SuSE-release`.
 Older versions of this plugin might return "sles" or "SUSE LINUX" as OS name.
-This has been unified to "SUSE" as this is the lsb_release ID since SLES 12 SP2.
+This has been unified to "SUSE" as this is the lsb_release ID since 'SLES 12 SP2'.

-When /etc/os-release is used, less detailed labels may be provided because more specific version information is not included in the file.
+When `/etc/os-release` is used, less detailed labels may be provided because more specific version information is not included in the file.
 For example:

 | Platform                   | Operating System   | Version        | Architecture |